TaiyabaBhatti/Web-Dev-Bootcamp/README.md

-#Web-Dev-Bootcamp
+# Web-Dev-Bootcamp

-A Repository that show case not all but basics Html Css and Javascript.
-Also Include somr practice projects.
+A Repository that shows cases not all but basics Html CSS and Javascript.
+Also, Include some practice projects.